-On January 24, 2022, the FDA revised the EUAs for casirivimab/imdevimab (REGEN-COV), and bamlanivimab/etesevimab.They are not currently authorized because the dominant Omicron variant is not susceptible to these agents.

-Additionally, given that sotrovimab has reduced effectiveness against SARS-CoV2 Omicron subvariant BA.2, it is also not recommended for treatment of COVID-19 when this subvariant is the dominant virus in a region.
-These therapies may be authorized for use in the future should the prevalence of the Omicron variant decrease.
+On January 24, 2022, the FDA withdrew authorization for monoclonal antibodies casirivimab/imdevimab (REGEN-COV), and bamlanivimab/etesevimab as treatment for COVID-19 because because the dominant Omicron variant is resistant to these agents.
+Additionally, given that sotrovimab has reduced effectiveness against SARS-CoV2 Omicron subvariant BA.2, the FDA revised the EUA on April 5, 2022 withdrawing authorization for treatment of COVID-19 when this subvariant is the dominant virus. as is the case in the United States at this time.
+Monoclonal antibody therapies casirivimab/imdevimab, balmanivimab/etesevimab and sotrovimab may be authorized for use in the future should the prevalence of the Omicron variant decrease.